iwanders/analysis-ithc-iptsd/analysis.md

+# General

+Should probably figure out how to load the dumps from [here](https://github.com/quo/iptsd/issues/5#issuecomment-1193124454), to compare against Slim Pen 1, but the `DeviceInfo` in that reports a `buffer_size` of `18374686479679160320`, format probably changed?

+- Slim Pen 2 is MPP v2.6
+- Metapen M1 is MPP 1.51
+- Metapen M2 is MPP 2.0

 # Breakdown of messages from windows

-First bytes of messages coming from the driver.
+First byte of messages coming from the driver.

 The multiple records on `0x1a` is not a bug in the parser, data actually contains this, and it appears to be unique.